In situ electron microscopy

-Early problems that limited in situ electron microscopy included mechanical vibration at all scales (from the microscope itself to the sample), and thermal and electrical interference, particularly at the specimen holder.
+Early problems that limited in situ electron microscopy includes: The sample must be electron transparent same as in TEM.
+Thick samples gives multiple scattering of higher energy electron with lower wavelength.
+This causes a loss of coherent signal which is required for diffraction and imaging.
+Mechanical vibration at all scales (from the microscope itself to the sample), and thermal and electrical interference, particularly at the specimen holder.
 These problems all required fast capture times.
 However a fast capture time creates an image with a low signal-to-noise ratio, limits the resolution of the image, and also limits the amount of time available for conducting the experiment.
+Higher vacuum conditions such as 10^-7 limits the in-situ and operando condition requirements.